 - 1 bunch Swiss chard fresh or rainbow chard

 - 2 tablespoons olive oil

-- pinch crushed red pepper (or more-according to taste)
+- pinch crushed red pepper or chili flakes or more-according to taste

 - olive oil for drizzling

-- Set a large pot of water to boil.
+- Set a large pot of salted water to boil.

-- Once the water has started boiling, throw in the stalks.
-Boil for 3-5 minutes until tender.
+- Once the water has started boiling, throw in the ribs.
+Boil for 3-5 minutes or until beginning to soften.

-- Add the green leaves of the Swiss chard and continue to boil for approximately 2 minutes.
+- Add the green leaves and continue to boil for approximately 1-2 minutes.

-- Sauté for 3-5 minutes or until tender and heated through.
+- Cover the skillet and allow it to cook for up to 5 minutes or until tender but still a little crisp.
 If necessary add a few tablespoons of water.

 - Place on serving dish and drizzle with olive oil and shavings of Parmesan cheese.